CNO Financial Group Inc. research snapshot

 Bearish case

-More likely if claims deterioration, adverse interest rate movements, recessionary pressure on the middle-income customer base, or debt covenant issues emerge, compressing the multiple to 14x or below.
+More likely if claims deterioration, adverse interest rate movements, investment income volatility, or recessionary pressure on the middle-income customer base compresses the forward multiple toward 9x and undercuts the elevated earnings assumptions priced in after the Q2 beat.

 CNO AI technical analysis